skypher/weblocks/docs/source/quickstart.rst

 necessary parts of the page on the server and to inject it into the HTML DOM in the browser.
 Here it rerenders the root widget, but we can as well ``update`` a specific task widget, as we'll do soon.

+We also took care of defining ``add-task`` inline, as a closure, for it to be thread safe.

 Another block in our new version of ``render`` of a `task-list` is the form: